LGBTQ culture in Houston: Politics and activism

 Michael Ennis of the Texas Monthly stated in 1980 that within Texas, "gay political inroads" were "most visible" in Houston.
 In the October 1979 Village Voice Richard Goldstein wrote that due to the perceived threat from the "Christian right" in the area, gay people in Houston "take politics more seriously" than those in New York City.

 The Marriage of Billie Ert and Antonio Molina, the first gay marriage in Texas, took place in 1972, although it was later voided by the Texas Attorney General.

 In 1978, Steve Shifflet, a former Young Republican, became the head of the Houston Gay Political Caucus (HGPC).
 He advocated for using bloc-voting so gay people could get their preferred candidates.
 That year, the LGBT bloc-voted to put Mickey Leland in the Congressional seat formerly held by Barbara Jordan, and Leland personally thanked the HGPC.

 In 1979, Montrose became included in a single-member Houston City Council district and therefore increasing LGBT political representation.

 In 1980, Montrose was in Texas Legislative District 79.
 That year, Ennis stated that according to "[l]ocal politicians" the district "will now go the way the gay vote goes."

 In the fall 1979 election for Houston City Council, Eleanor Tinsley, a liberal, and Frank Mann, a conservative, competed for an at-large city council district.
 Tinsley attracted LGBT voters while Mann referred to them as "oddwads and queers" as a way of polarizing those opposing the LGBT community into voting for him.
 Due to the support of the LGBT community, Tinsley defeated Mann.

 In 2002, voters in the City of Houston had passed Proposition 2, which outlawed the city government from giving same-sex partners of municipal employees benefits.

 In 2010, Annise Parker, a lesbian woman, was voted Mayor of Houston, making that city the first large American city to vote an openly homosexual person as a mayor.
 This made Parker the LGBT official in the United States with the largest constituency.
 Parker had been elected to political offices in the city government six previous times.
 Miguel Bustillo of The Wall Street Journal stated that this occurred "with little controversy over her sexual preference".

 The Houston Equal Rights Ordinance (HERO) gave transgender women the right to use women's restrooms.
 Christian groups opposed the ordinance.
 Opponents gathered 50,000 votes on a petition to have it recalled.
 The voting base rejected HERO in November 2015.

+Buddy's, in 2020, was the first gay bar in the state where people did voting.
+The bar closed in 2024.

 Media

 OutSmart is a monthly LGBT magazine in Houston.
 In 2008 the Houston Press ranked it the "Best Local Magazine."

+KPFT held radio programs for LGBT topics starting in the 1970s.
+In 2024 two archivists engaged in preservation of the archives of these programs.